IEEE-CIS Fraud Detection - Detecting Fraud from Customer Transactions

 Setting threshold as 0.76, we got a 0.70 Recall and 0.9686 Precision score on transactions smaller than 12 dollars.

 The performance of this model is fairly good.
-It has a nearly perfect probability (97%) that all the detected fraud were fraudulent and a nice probability (70%) to detect all the fraudulent transactions.
+It has a nearly perfect probability (97%) that all the detected frauds were fraudulent and a nice probability (70%) to detect all the fraudulent transactions.

 Medium-cost set using F1 score

 The model is severely overfitting.
-In the future work, I will train simpler models and carefully tune them on a larger datasize of large transactions, so as on the medium cost transactions.
+In the future work, I will train simpler models and carefully tune them on larger data size of large transactions, so as to the medium cost transactions.

 The medium-cost set has 390,613 observations, which is the most.
 The best threshold of the F1 score in the test is 0.38, and the corresponding score is 0.79.